 - February 27th

 The group will develop a Power Point presentation for the 3rd All-hands meeting.
-The presentation should include: (1) description of the site; (2) description of the industry – i.e., hazards, injuries, illness, fatalities, and regulatory considerations (OSHA); (3) details of your agreed upon SOW (4) description of how your project is interdisciplinary; and (5) a single specific question for class discussion.
+The presentation should include: (1) description of the site (demographics, location, type etc); (2) Description of health and safety considerations specific to site (may be pulled from site conversation and/or OSHA 300 logs) (3) details of your agreed upon SOW (4) description of how your project is interdisciplinary; and (5) a single specific question for class discussion.
 The presentation will be no more than 10 minutes in duration with 5 minutes for discussions.

 - February 27th